vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/oracle.md

 The better way to configure the connection is to write some custom code that will read the configuration settings from CUPS and directly provide those when opening an Oracle connection.

 {{% callout note %}}
-This should be generalized into a reusable CloudFoundry connector library.
+This should be generalized into a reusable Cloud Foundry connector library.
 {{% /callout %}}